yussufbiyik/yussufbiyik/README.md

 [![Follow me..
 Maybe?](https://img.shields.io/github/followers/yussufjpg?label=Followers&style=social)](https://github.com/yussufjpg)

 ## 🔬 I am currently working on
-I'm not working on any personal projects for now but i am freelancing and i want to help others about their projects.
+I am not working on any personal projects for now but i am freelancing and i want to help others about their projects.
 ## 🌱 I am learning & planning to learn..
 I am currently learning Bootstrap 4 and I am planning to learn Fusion 360
 ## 🌟 Some of my projects